November is Pancreatic Cancer Awareness Month

 More than 90% of cases are pancreatic adenocarcinoma (PDAC), that develop in the exocrine tissue of the pancreas, which makes digestive enzymes.
 Treatment options for pancreatic cancer: Surgery, radiation therapy and chemotherapy are treatment options that extend survival or relieve symptoms, but seldom produce a cure.
 Surgical removal of the tumor is possible in less than 20% of patients diagnosed with pancreatic cancer because detection is often in late stages and has spread beyond the pancreas.
 Adjuvant treatment with chemotherapy (and sometimes radiation) may lower the risk of recurrence.
 For advanced disease, chemotherapy (sometimes along with a targeted drug therapy) may lengthen survival.
 Clinical trials are testing several new agents for their ability to improve survival.

-Pancreatic cancer has the highest mortality rate of all major cancers.
-It is currently the 3rd leading cause of cancer-related death in the United States after lung and colon and expected to become the 2nd by 2030.
+Pancreatic cancer remains one of the deadliest cancers, with a mortality burden that far outweighs its incidence.
+It is currently the third leading cause of cancer-related death in the United States, behind lung and colorectal cancers.
+If current trends continue, it is projected to become the second leading cause of cancer-related death by around 2030.

 “Exercise can lower the risk of developing pancreatic cancer and has the potential to improve physical fitness and quality of life in patients with the disease.”